Why I think soft soled baby shoes are best for learning to walk

 It is true, barefoot walking is best as it allows a baby's feet to grip the floor and helps with balance.
 However, bare feet are also exposed feet, which can be easily hurt, especially on hard and rough surfaces.
 Soft, thin leather soles, will help protect your baby's feet be it from rough surfaces or cold temperatures.
 The American Academy of Pediatrics recommends a pair of shoes with nonskid, flexible soles once your baby starts walking outside where more potential dangers such as sharp objects exist.
 Do not forget that it also keeps those nasty bugs away.

 Babies feet are always growing.
 Hard, restrictive shoes could affect foot development in babies.There is a belief among some parents thathard, supportive shoes increase a baby's ankle strength, but according to Dr. Elizabeth Berger in "Parents" magazine, no evidence exists to substantiate this.
 Wide, soft-soled shoes with plenty of space in them allow your baby to move his or her feet freely to avoid interruptions in development.

-Traditional shoes with hard soles tend to be heavy and could make it more difficult for your baby to lift them and walk (or worse, make them fall over!)
-Soft-soled baby shoes are lightweight for less affect on his ability to walk.
+Traditional shoes with hard soles tend to be heavy and could make it more difficult for your baby to lift them and walk (or worse, make them fall over) Soft-soled baby shoes are lightweight for less affect on their ability to walk.
 The thin soles allow your baby's toes to grip the floor almost (but not quite) like being barefoot.
 There is anecdotal evidence that soft soled shoes help improve balance (compared to hard soles).